-May-August and September-December.
+When calculating the catch-at-age, the sampling strategy is to have length, length-age, and length-weight samples from all major gears during three periods: January-April, May-August and September-December.
 In the period 1985-1995, the year was split into four periods: January-March, April-June, July-September, and October-December.
-The reason for this change was that the three-period splitup was considered to be in better agreement with biological cycles (the spawning period ends in April).
+The reason for changing from a four-period to a three-period split-up was that the three-period splitup was considered to be in better agreement with biological cycles (the spawning period ends in April).
 When sampling was insufficient, length-age and length-weight samples were borrowed from similar fleets in the same time period.
 Length measurements were, if possible, not borrowed.
 The number of samples in some years (e.g. 2005 and 2007-2008) was not sufficient to allow the traditional three period splitup for all the fleets, and a two period splitup (January-June and July-December) was adopted for those fleets.
 In recent years the two period splitup has been used.

 The landing values were obtained from the Fisheries Ministry and Statistics Faroe Islands.
 The catches on the Faroe-Iceland ridge were not included in the catch-at-age calculations, a practice introduced in the 2005 WG.
+The catches on the Faroe-Iceland ridge were revised in 2016.
 Catch-at-age for the fleets covered by the sampling scheme were calculated from the age composition in each fleet category and raised by their respective landings.
 The catch-at-age by fleet was summed across all fleets and scaled to the correct catch.